 Craving an easy apple pie recipe but don’t want leftovers?
-These Mini Apple Pie For Two are baked in ramekins with a homemade pie crust and homemade apple pie filling.
+These Mini Apple Pies are individual apple pies for two baked in ramekins with a homemade pie crust and apple pie filling.
 No special 6 inch pie pan needed!

 It’s apple season in Pennsylvania, which means you’re going to be seeing quite a few apple recipes in September and October.

 Dad and I always kick off the season by picking apples at our favorite farm south of Pittsburgh.

 Since I bake with apples a lot (see my apple crisp for two), I had a recipe idea list leftover from last year.
-At the very top was this Apple Pie For Two recipe.
+At the very top were these Mini Apples Pies.

-They are two mini apple pies baked in two ramekins.
-It’s like baking apple pie for one person because you get your own pie!
+They’re two individual apple pies baked in ramekins.
+It’s like baking a single serve apple pie because you get your own pie!

 Or you can eat both – one now, one later.
 Baker’s choice.